Alaska's State Forests

 Detailed Maps of Southeast State Forest (PDF 9 MB)

 Interim Forest Management

-A draft Forest Management Plan for the new Southeast State Forest is being prepared.
+A forest management plan for the new Southeast State Forest is being prepared.
 Until that plan is completed and adopted, these State Forest lands will be managed consistent with the management intent included in the following three Area Plans.

 Forest Management Plans

 A DNR Management Plan guides the use of each State Forest.
 Plan guidelines determine how to manage different uses to complement each other.
 Since the State Forest surrounds the Alaska Chilkat Bald Eagle Preserve in Haines, DNR closely coordinates the forest and preserve plans.